BAJAJ FINSERV DIRECT LIMITED

 Launched in 2017, the PMVVY is also a long-term investment option with zero investment risk for senior citizens.
 The returns are also attractive and higher than most other traditional investment options.

-The Life Insurance Corporation of India (LIC) operates this investment avenue, and the government of India backs it up.
+The Life Insurance Corporation of India (LIC) operates this investment avenue, and the Government of India backs it up.
 Similar to SCSS, you can invest a maximum of up to ₹15 Lakhs at an interest rate of 7.40% per annum.

 The interest is credited monthly, making it the perfect option for retired individuals as a regular source of income.
+For those in post-retirement years, PMVVY is a reliable low risk investment with fixed monthly returns.

 Real Estate